 - Ensure financial viability and compliance with program requirements.

 - We make final decisions on or before the program start date.

-What happens once we determine awards?
+What happens once you determine awards?

 We issue a Notice of Award (NoA) for each application we select for funding.

-The NoA lays out:
+The NoA lays out

 - Project and budget period

 - Amount of federal assistance